BeiningBogen/iOS-Kristiania/Lesson03/README.md

 # Subscript overloading

-* Define as many subscript as you want
+* Define as many subscripts as you want
 * Swift is smart at guessing which to use (based on type)

 ```swift